transccc/iot-project/README.md

   - Chose local for greater control and lower latency.

 ## Implementation Details
 Initially, I used the MQTT broker and set it up to start first in a batch file.
-However, due to using ChatGPT, I set it up as an executable file to start from my PC.
-This caused Windows to flag it as a virus, which was alarming.
-Despite this, the MQTT broker can now be directly set up from the PC.
 This allows the localhost to easily open both Node-Red and the broker, and it also creates a topic.

 This setup, however, did not solve the issue regarding the client startup with the sensors, which I decided to handle manually.
 I configured Node-Red to create a graph, aiming for consistency despite the unstable internet connection for my Pico.
 I also added a collision sensor to measure temperature and detect if the door closes.